 3. G Suite Account Takeover Prevention

-An account takeover in G Suite can have huge ramifications for your business or organization, yet it’s an issue that is discussed less often than malware or data breaches.
+An account takeover in G Suite can have huge ramifications for your school district, yet it’s an issue that is discussed less often than malware or data breaches.
 When one or more accounts in your G Suite is compromised, criminals can wreak havoc on your system—often without IT managers realizing it’s happening for days, weeks, or months.

 4. Security Audits and Reporting

 Any good IT security strategy must include easy G Suite monitoring, audits, and reporting.
-If you are responsible for the security of your organization’s G Suite environment, regular audits and reports are a necessary part of your job.
-If you happen to work in the Education industry, these types of compliance audits and reporting are required by law.
+If you are responsible for the security of your district’s G Suite environment, regular audits and reports are a necessary part of your job and are also required by law.

 G Suite security reports include stats on DLP policy violations, file and third party app risk scores, and account login activity, to name a few.
-Some organizations may choose to also track and report on content violations in G Suite.
-These reports could include explicit or inappropriate content and threats of violence or self harm.
+Some districts may choose to also track and report on content violations in G Suite.
+These reports could include explicit or inappropriate content and threats of violence or self-harm signals.

 5. G Suite Data Automated Backup

-Every organization that is a customer of Google must make data loss prevention in G Suite a priority.
-Depending on your G Suite license level, native controls within the Google Admin console should be sufficient to start protecting your data today.
+Every school using Google must make data loss prevention in G Suite a priority.
+Native controls in the Google Admin console should be sufficient to start protecting your data today.
 But it is your responsibility to make sure those controls are properly configured.

-IT teams that need advanced data loss prevention controls, as well as easy monitoring and reporting, across G Suite and all of their SaaS applications may find that third party Google Cloud Partners are better option.
+IT teams that need more advanced data loss prevention controls, as well as easy monitoring and reporting, across G Suite and all of their SaaS applications may find that third-party Google Cloud Partners are a better option.

 What Is Data Loss Prevention?

-Data loss prevention is a set of policies, processes, and tools that prevent organizations from losing sensitive, important information.
+Data loss prevention is a set of policies, processes, and tools that prevent schools and districts from exposing or losing sensitive, important, and protected information.
+This could include student and staff personally identifiable information (PII), tax information like employee W-2s, and district financial information.
 Data loss can occur due to a number of factors, such as a natural disaster that destroys physical data servers, hardware failure, human error, or a malicious attack.

 Data loss prevention is as important in cloud computing as it is in on-premise software computing.
 The difference between the two can be seen in how data loss prevention in cloud applications, such as G Suite, is managed.
 Since cloud data is stored in servers owned and managed by the cloud application provider, IT managers are effectively outsourcing server infrastructure security.
 However, they will often find that the move to the cloud removes much of the visibility and control over data access and account behavior that they had before.